-Now we come to much the largest group of miniature Narcissi - the Jonquils and their hybrids.
+Now we come to much the largest group of miniature Narcissi-the Jonquils and their hybrids.

-I am afraid that N. Jonquilla itself and its double form are almost too tall to be included in the Dwarf Daffodils, but both are very nice for the larger rock garden if only for their powerful scent.
+I am afraid that N. Jonquilla itself and its double form are really too tall to be included in the Dwarf Daffodils, but both are very nice for the larger rock garden if only for their powerful scent, but a variety called minor can definitely be included, as it is never more than 6 inches high.
+It is a pretty thing, but, in my experience, is a shy flowerer owing to its bad habit of excessive splitting.
+It used often to be sold by the Dutchmen under the name of tenuior; this is how I got my stock.